25-Stiffness reduction factor for inelastic columns.

 How to use this information for the alignment chart for columns?

-For instance, if we have a column line A’AB, column AB is inelastic while the intersection beams are elastic.
-The column has an intersection with two beams, EB and BF, the G value at joint b is represented as Gb=∑EI/L column/=∑EI/L beam.
-The E for the column will be Et.
+For instance, if we have a column line A’AB, column AB is elastic, while the intersection beams are elastic.
+The column intersects with two beams, EB and BF.
+The G value at joint b is represented as Gb=∑EI/L column/=∑EI/L beam.
+The E will be eliminated.

-The stiffness ratio for joints for inelastic columns.
+The stiffness factor ratio for joints for inelastic columns.

 Consider the case of elastic columns and elastic beams, E will cancel each other, then G elastic=(Ic/Ib)*(Lb/Lc), while G inelastic= τb*(Ic/Ib)*(Lb/Lc) = G elastic*τb, τb=Et/E <1.

-At P-117, we quote, the column buckling problem can also be formulated in terms of fourth-order differential equations. this proves to be convenient when dealing with a boundary condition other than pinned ends. hence k value can be included in the equation.
+At P-117, we quote that the column buckling problem can also be formulated in terms of fourth-order differential equations.
+This proves convenient when dealing with boundary conditions other than pinned ends.
+Hence, the k value can be included in the equation.

 The modification of the critical stress value with respect to the tangent modulus of elasticity.